Matchstic/SuspendResume/README.md

 **Known Bugs**

 - Proximity monitoring is turned off after a phone call, and a toggle on/off from preferences is required to re-enable it
-- Calls are dropped/hung up in MobilePhone.app, and also in third-party apps such as CallBar, only when answering from unlocked and proximity is set off
-- After a reboot or respring, the lockscreen accepts proximity events, and locks itself, casuing a respring
+- After a reboot or respring, the lockscreen accepts proximity events, and locks itself, casuing a respring - could be unrelated to tweak, need testers to confirm
-- Formatting for the PSSliderCell is a bit out

 Email me at mclarke0805@gmail.com if you find any more